Things To See and Do

 Walk on the wild side

-As well as exploring the ruins and walking in the moat of this once great castle, this is a beautiful setting for a family picnic where you can enjoy far reaching views of the surrounding countryside and Sherborne New Castle.
+As well as exploring the ruins and walking in the moat of the castle, find a spot on the grass and enjoy a family picnic - taking in far reaching views of the surrounding countryside and Sherborne New Castle.
 A haven for flora, fauna, birds and wildlife, there is a daily record of sightings kept in the shop.
-Look out for the "Lady Betty's Pinks" flowering in the summer.
+Look out for the 'Lady Betty's Pinks' flowering in the summer.